MakerJake01/MakerJakes-keyboards/J47K/README.md

 The zip file can be found [here]().
 There is only one pcb needed for this board.
 I ordered mine from [JLCPCB](https://jlcpcb.com) and the quailty is great.

 # Case
-The top and bottom case files can be found [here]().
+The top and bottom case files can be found [here](https://github.com/MakerJake01/MakerJakes-keyboards/tree/main/J47K/Case).
 I printed both of mine from PLA.
 The quality does not matter to much.
-Sometimes the tray mounting points can snap off.
+There needs to be enough space for the gaskets to fit in the case.

 # Firmware
 It runs [QMK](https://qmk.fm) and the exact firmware is [here]().